NBCLab/nbclab-env/README.md

 Perform steps 2-4 in **Setting up Git**.

 ### 3. Set up your ssh [key](https://help.github.com/articles/generating-ssh-keys/)!
+- Remember to make your passkey easy to remember (you will be typing it a lot)
 - Follow steps 1 & 2 in 'github:help'.

 ```bash